New – 2020 Menu – We look forward to welcoming back regular customers and new foraging friends. The day includes:

 We recommend that participants on this foraging course organise a taxi / collection if you wish to enjoy all the paired drinks.

 (Please note, we reserve the right to alter the dishes covered in the course, given the seasonal availability of some ingredients.
 We may also need to do so occasionally to meet the dietary requirements of our guests, as well as seasonal availability).
+(Vegetarian and Vegan menu available below – please notify us when booking if you would like this).

 Your chef tutor